 Future thickness testing then has a known baseline to more accurately define corrosion rate activity, and potentially suggest the need for corrective actions years before a corrosion problem might otherwise reveal itself.

 A substantial volume of ultrasonic testing by supposedly qualified individuals is performed poorly in terms of accuracy and procedure.
 It is not uncommon to see reported wall thickness measurements which are totally beyond the realm of possibility.
-For example, a report of 12 in. schedule 40 pipe having both a 0.0350 in. and 0.745 in. wall thickness within the same limited section - impossible.
+For example, a report of 12 in. schedule 40 pipe having both a 0.0350 in. and 0.745 in. wall thickness within the same limited section - simply impossible.

 Where questions have been raised to the wall thickness results and conclusions based thereof, a second critical and independent review and assessment of the raw data is always recommended.
 Such review will immediately highlight inaccurate or unlikely thickness measurements.